Active Pilot · Georgia & California

 $100 Week™ + CoinQuest™

-Layer 03
+03

 iMPACT Partners™

-Inquire Now
+Inquire Now →

-First-mover access to a growing franchise
+First-mover access to a planned 10-book franchise arc

-You're not licensing a workbook.
-You're establishing your institution in a 10-book ecosystem while it's still in its early chapters.
+You are not licensing a workbook.
+Schools piloting today are establishing their institution in a growing ecosystem while it is still in its early chapters.

 FLIQ Score™ behavioral data — proprietary to this program